raygene3d-team/raygene3d-demo/README.md

     cd raygene3d-demo
 ```

-Note, that there are some pre-built dependencies we distribute.
-It imposes some software and hardware restrictions.
-Don't worry, we are working on it.
-Currently you need x86 architecture to build and run the demo.
-Software restrictions will be described below.
+Please note, that there are pre-built binaries for 64-bit x86 architectures only.
+These dependencies are distributed with zipped archive and can be found in the 3rdparty directory.

 ### Windows